mark-schultz-wu/mark-schultz-wu.github.io/_posts/2022-07-02-lattices-for-programmers-pt1.md

 ## Quantum Hardness?

-Lattice-based encryption (unlike RSA, or the elliptic-curve discrete logarithm problem) is thought to be hard for *quantum* computers as well.
+Lattice-based encryption (unlike RSA, or the elliptic-curve discrete logarithm problem) is thought to be hard for *quantum* computers to break as well.
 I'm no quantum complexity theorist, so I'll briefly describe the justification I know for the hardness (although, similar to classical hardness, it really boils down to "many smart people have thought about it and failed to get fast algorithms").

-Roughly speaking, many quantum algorithms that obtain *large* speed increases proceed by solving a very general problem(the [Hidden subgroup problem](https://en.wikipedia.org/wiki/Hidden_subgroup_problem)).
+Roughly speaking, many quantum algorithms that obtain *large* speed increases proceed by solving a very general problem (the [Hidden subgroup problem](https://en.wikipedia.org/wiki/Hidden_subgroup_problem)).
 In particular, Factoring and the Discrete Logarithm problem can both be phrased as HSP instances and then solved in (quantum) polynomial time.
 Can lattice-based encryption be phrased as an HSP instance?
-The answer is (perhaps surprisingly) *yes*.
+The answer is (perhaps surprisingly, given the claimed quantum security) *yes*.

 HSP instances are parameterzed by a choice of group $$G$$.
 The HSP instances we know how to solve efficiently are mostly over *abelian* groups $$G$$.
 Lattice-based encryption can be phrased as an HSP over a *non-abelian* group (the Dihedral group).
 There are some reasons to think this abelian/non-abelian difference should be a structural "switching point" in the complexity of the problem (the HSP heavily relies on the quantum fourier transform, and fourier transforms are *much* nicer over abelian groups).

-That all being said, there is nothing stopping someone from giving a quantum attack on LWE tomorrow, similarly to how there's nothing stopping someone from giving a linear-time algorithm for SAT tomorrow.
+That all being said, there is nothing stopping someone from giving a quantum attack on LWE tomorrow, similarly to how there's nothing stopping someone from giving a linear-time algorithm for SAT tomorrow [[^SAT]].
 Such uncertainty is a core part of cryptography.

+[^SAT]: See [here](https://cstheory.stackexchange.com/questions/93/what-are-the-best-current-lower-bounds-on-3sat) for some discussion on explicit bounds on the running time of a SAT algorithm.
+None preclude an algorithm of both $$O(n)$$ running time and space.

 ----